M7Tro/LearningNext/fullStack/notes.md

 This way, you can use await inside of it.
 The dashboard has three components inside of it that request data.

+Fetching LatestInvoices:

+    While it is possible to fetch necessary data and sort it with JavaScript, it might get very verbose.

+    That is why using SQL queries might be a much better/cleaner option.

+    For the next step, we get 5 latest invoices sorted by date.